matbanik/YouTube-Downloader-Video-mp3_yt-dlp_GUI-wrapper/README.md

-# YouTube Downloader GUI for yt-dl - with mp3 only support
+# YouTube Downloader GUI for yt-dlp - with mp3-only support

 A graphical user interface for downloading YouTube videos and playlists, built with Python's Tkinter library and powered by `yt-dlp`.